Jean-Pierre Cassel as Jean-François Jardie, dashing French pilot and resistance operative

 A low-slung set-in pocket over the left breast closes with a single snap on a pointed flap, and the gently slanted welted hand pockets are placed just below the belt on each hip.

 Jardie wears his leather pilot’s coat with three distinctive outfits in Army of Shadows.
-He is wearing it when he first encounters Lepercq in Marsilles, worn over a gray tweed single-breasted suit.
+He is wearing it when he first encounters Lepercq in Marseilles, worn over a gray tweed single-breasted suit.

 Jardie’s pale gray shirt has subtle tonal hairline stripes, button cuffs, and a point collar with minimal tie space.
 His gray repp striped tie has bold red “uphill” stripes in the classic European direction, bordered by slimmer blue stripes above and below them.